 What is encephalitis?

 Encephalitis is a condition that is caused when there is an acute inflammation or swelling of the brain which is usually caused by a viral infection.
 The brain becomes inflamed when the body is attempting to fight off the virus.
-However in certain cases of encephalitis, the inflammation is caused by the body’s immune system attacking the brain tissue by mistake.
-While encephalitis is a rare condition, it is a serious and life-threatening Disease which requires Treatment immediately.
-The mortality rate depends on several factors including the patient’s age and the severity of the Disease.
+However, in certain cases of encephalitis, the inflammation is caused by the body’s immune system attacking the brain tissue by mistake.
+While encephalitis is a rare condition, it is a serious and life-threatening disease that requires treatment immediately.
+The mortality rate depends on several factors including the patient’s age and the severity of the disease.
 While younger patients usually recover without other health issues, it can lead to complications in older patients.

-Mild flu-like Symptoms is the most common Symptom of viral encephalitis.
+Mild flu-like symptoms are the most common Symptom of viral encephalitis.
 They include

 - Weakness or fatigue